 Bread, steak, salad leaves (or coleslaw), a creamy spread like butter or mayonnaise, and a little extra something to kick it up another notch.
 For me, that extra something is caramelized onions and a sweet and spicy fruit relish, like this yummy peach relish!

-What type of beef cut is best for steak sandwiches?
+What type of beef cut is best for these sandwiches?

 Ideally, you want a tender cut of beef or beef roast.
 Leftovers from a prime rib are perfect.
 But a good sirloin steak cooked specifically for a steak sandwich is my absolute favorite!
 BUT, sirloin steaks are dang expensive.
 If I’m paying good money for a sirloin steak, you know I’ll be grilling that baby for dinner!